numenta/nupic-legacy/docs/source/guides/network.md

 ## Introduction

-The Numenta Platform for Intelligent Computing (NuPIC) allows programmers to design, create, train, test, and deploy Hierarchical Temporary Memory (HTM) technology.
+The Numenta Platform for Intelligent Computing (NuPIC) allows programmers to design, create, train, test, and deploy Hierarchical Temporary Memory (HTM) technology for streaming data.
-As described in the NuPIC 2 Overview document, NuPIC consists of a Network Engine library along with layered software including examples and frameworks.
+NuPIC consists of a Network Engine library along with layered software including examples and frameworks.
 Core HTM functionality is provided by the Network Engine, which can create and manipulate HTM Networks.

 ## Goals and Technical Requirements